shreni123/docs-csm/upgrade/network/chn_enable.md

    playbook = "site.yml"
    ```

-5. (`ncn#`) Check that CFS configuration of the compute node completes successfully.
+5. (`ncn-m001#`) Check that CFS configuration of the compute node completes successfully.

    Updating the CFS configuration will cause CFS to schedule the nodes for configuration.
 Run the following command to verify this has occurred.